Mark D McHale: Eureka Street

 Loic Olichon: Castro Street

-I was born and raised in France, and have been living in the Castro for the past 8 years.
-I am a software engineer working downtown.
-Since moving to the neighborhood, I have been interested in knowing more about its history and new directions.
-I have been involved with the creation of the 4500-4600 18th neighborhood watch.
+Löic was born and raised in France, and have been living in the Castro for the past 8 years.
+He is a software engineer working downtown.
+Since moving to the neighborhood, he has been interested in knowing more about its history and new directions.
+He was involved with the creation of the 4500-4600 18th neighborhood watch.
 The whole neighborhood might change in the next year or so, with the impending housing development and the rejuvenation of Castro street.
-I would like to help to create more involvement from the diverse members of our evolving community.
+Löic would like to help to create more involvement from the diverse members of our evolving community.

 Mary Edna Harrell: Castro Street